Q. What is AWS IoT Device Management?

 Q. How is device state and health data secured within Fleet Hub?

-Web applications created through Fleet Hub integrate with existing enterprise identity providers, and Administrators can control access to operational data from devices and equipment for different end users by adding users from their corporate directory and defining permissions through AWS Single-Sign On (SSO), Active Directory, and AWS Organizations, which enables SSO for these users to sign in with their corporate credentials.
+Web applications created through Fleet Hub integrate with existing enterprise identity providers, and Administrators can control access to operational data from devices and equipment for different end users by adding users from their corporate directory and defining permissions through AWS IAM Identity Center (successor to AWS SSO), Active Directory, and AWS Organizations, which enables single sign-on for these users to sign in with their corporate credentials.

 Q. How can I view data logs and take corrective action?

 Once in the application, end users can search their device fleets and view near real-time device state information such as connection status, firmware version, country code, or battery level.
 They can also set customizable views of a specific device or fleet to interactively view real-time state information including: 1/ key information gathered from logs, 2/ key device properties (e.g. device type, installed application versions, last connection status), and 3/ end user account overview for a specific device.
 Once an issue is identified, users can take corrective actions through one of the many AWS IoT Device Management features and AWS IoT service capabilities, such as to push an OTA (“over the air”) update via Jobs or opening a Secure Tunnel to reconfigure a device.